Turkish military jet crashes during training, pilots rescued | Business

 Turkish military jet crashes during training, pilots rescued

-A military plane crashed into the sea during a training flight, Turkey's defense ministry said Friday, adding that its two pilots were rescued.
+A military plane crashed into the sea during a training flight, Turkey's defense ministry said Friday, adding that the two pilots were rescued.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)